yudppp/styled-formatter/README.md

 ### Local Installation

-Install as a dev dependency in your project:
+Add `styled-formatter` as a development dependency in your project:

 ```bash
 npm install --save-dev styled-formatter